rrricardo00/Laravel-Cartas/README.md

 # Gerenciador de Cartas Empresarial

-Simple program to mange company's inner and out post-cards or similars.
+Simple program to manage company's inner and out post-cards or similars.

 Just clone it in a laravel enviroment and set your database connection.